moiseevigor/moiseevigor.github.io/_appendices/2026-05-05-geometry-of-seeing-A5-sr-exponential.md

   on the global structure of the cut locus.

-The five appendices A1–A5 supply every prerequisite: Lie groups (A1), distributions and contact structures (A2), the PMP and Lie–Poisson reduction (A3), Jacobi elliptic functions and the AGM (A4), and the SR exponential map (A5).
+The five appendices A1–A5 supply every prerequisite: Lie groups (A1), distributions and contact structures (A2), the Pontryagin Maximum Principle and Lie–Poisson reduction (A3), Jacobi elliptic functions and the arithmetic–geometric mean (A4), and the SR exponential map (A5).
 With them in hand, Parts 1 and 2 should read fluently, and Parts 3 and 4 will be approachable when they ship.

 </div><!-- /.l-body -->